skylerchang/portfolio/content/publication/journal-article/index.md

 ---

 {{% callout note %}}
-Click the *Cite* button above to demo the feature to enable visitors to import publication metadata into their reference management software.
+Click the _PDF_ button above to read full publication.
 {{% /callout %}}

 {{% callout note %}}
-Create your slides in Markdown - click the *Slides* button to check out the example.
+Click the _DATASET_ button above to download the data.
 {{% /callout %}}

-Add the publication's **full text** or **supplementary notes** here.
-You can use rich formatting such as including [code, math, and images](https://docs.hugoblox.com/content/writing-markdown-latex/).